sst/sst/www/docs/what-is-sst.md

 ## Functions

-At the heart of SST applications are Functions — powered by [AWS Lambda](https://aws.amazon.com/lambda/).
+At the heart of SST applications are functions — powered by [AWS Lambda](https://aws.amazon.com/lambda/).
 These represent your application code.
 They are invoked by the infrastructure in your application.

 From the API example above.